There is no denying the transformational power that dogs can have on their owners, but that doesn’t mean we ever tire of hearing the impact they make.

 Marley was the first ray of sober hope that Skow recognized.
 It may have taken a few years, but eventually the power of Marley’s love won.

 Skow was presented with a difficult choice in 2008 when he learned that he had end stage liver disease, which meant: get clean, or die.

 Skow is very open about his previous struggles and the role that Marley played.
 He wrote in a post on Facebook:

 “It was [Marley’s] relentless love, omnipresent affection and ‘today can be the best day of our life’ mentality which helped me live again.
 When I had no love for self, but rather great contempt, it was Marley who showed me I was worthy of love.

 “Every morning I contemplated suicide, and every morning he looked at me with a blinding affection which simply could not be ignored.
 He would force me to love myself by showing me how much he loved me.
 And it worked.
 I was stubborn and held out as long as possible and nearly lost my life because of it, but it worked!”

 Skow began attending AA meetings in order to get on the transplant list, and it was there that he got involved with a large breed rescue called Canine Canyon Ranch.
-Skow slowly began working with shelter dogs.
-He began feeling better, so he started fostering dogs and getting more involved with the rescue.
-After about six months of working with the dogs, Skow was doing well enough that he no longer needed a transplant.
+After Skow’s liver transplant, he began to feel better and get more involved by fostering dogs.

 Skow jokingly told PupJournal,”It was like he read a handbook on how to handle little [troublemaker] foster dogs.”
 He stated in a Facebook video,